He will never see his mom again

-Jacob counted the days, and when it was time he demanded Laban allow him to “enter in to her,” an obvious way of saying it’s time for Rachel and I to have sex, and be married.
+Jacob counted the days, and when it was time he demanded Laban allow him to “enter into her,” an obvious way of saying it’s time for Rachel and me to have sex, and be married.

-Leah was Laban’s oldest daughter, and the text says, “her eyes were weak,” but it might be best to understand the reference to mean sweet or tender, as in she had nice eyes, but was not much to look at, but her sister Rachel, was gorgeous and a knockout.
+Leah was Laban’s oldest daughter, and the text says, “her eyes were weak,” but it might be best to understand the reference to mean sweet or tender, as in she had nice eyes, but was not much to look at, the opposite of her sister Rachel, who was gorgeous and a knockout.

 Jacob favored the gorgeous one, but on their wedding night, Laban put Leah before Jacob without him knowing about it, and the two had sex.

-Somehow Jacob did not recognize Leah at first, either because she was vieled during the wedding night or for some other unknown reason, but in the morning Leah is recognized and Jacob accused Laban of deceit, using the same word his father Isaac used in saying to Esau, “your brother has come in deceit and taken your blessing.”
+Somehow Jacob did not recognize Leah at first, either because she was veiled during the wedding night or for some other unknown reason, but in the morning Leah is recognized and Jacob accused Laban of deceit, using the same word his father Isaac used in saying to Esau, “Your brother has come in deceit and taken your blessing.”

 CLEARING THINGS UP

-In the West, the wedding is first, then a party takes place, then the guest go home, and then the couple has sex.
+In the West, the wedding is first, a party takes place, then all the guests leave, and then the couple has sex.

 12 TRIBES BEGIN

-God had mercy on Leah, she was not liked by Jacob, but he kept having sex with her, and she kept on having kids.
+God had mercy on Leah, who was not liked by Jacob, but that didn’t keep him from having sex with her and Leah kept on having kids.
 Four sons are born to Jacob and Leah—Rueben, Simeon, Judah, and Levi.